How To Really Save Money on Groceries

 Buying by bulk at Sam’s or Costco is another way to save money.
 I will buy my meat, coffee, toilet paper, and other items we use a lot of so I can fill my freezer.
 Also, look for your local farmer who sells their meat in bulk.
 No more middleman and you can find out his growing practices.
 You purchase the kind of meat you want and you save money.
 Buying 6 steaks at Sam’s will cost about $25.00.
 That’s about $10.00 for Mr. G and me to have steak one night compared to about $40+ for us to eat out.
 Your local farmer also has the best organic eggs or if you have space, raise your own hens.
 That’s my next project.

-I recently started using Amazon Subscribe & Save program with some non-perishable items.
+I recently started using the Amazon Subscribe & Save program with some non-perishable items.
 You can save not only your time but gas and up to 15% off your items.
 Many of these items will have coupons to use.

 Where ever you shop for your groceries, be sure to compare prices!
 Go to the websites of the stores in your area and look at their sale bills to compare sales.
 I will also go to Amazon to see if it’s cheaper for Prime delivery.
 Start a spreadsheet of prices per size from each store you shop to help you decide the best store to buy your groceries from.

 Don’t Overbuy!
-Only buy what you and your family can use so you won’t be throwing out any food which has gone bad.
+Only buy what you and your family can use so you won’t be throwing out any food that has gone bad.
 Try to only go to the store once a week which will help you not overbuy.
 I have noticed that if I shop alone, I won’t buy as much.
 Mr. G likes to buy items we shouldn’t be eating anyway.

 I have some heavy-duty shelves in my garage where I keep our “Store”.
 When I find a good BOGO deal on items with a long shelf life, I will buy several of them.
 Especially the items we use often.
 Mr. Gl made the wooden sectional parts of the shelves for me.